memoryonrepeat/reddit-newsletter-service/README.md

 Prerequisite: [Docker compose](https://docs.docker.com/compose/install/)

-Preferences are stored in Redis in persistence mode.
+Preferences are stored in Redis in persistence mode for fast and convenient access.
+The persistence mode guarantees that data is kept on disk after restart, similar to a traditional database.

 On startup, existing preferences are loaded and crons are setup accordingly.